cits3007/cits3007.github.io/assets/labs/lab01.md

     requirement is -- are they all equally important, or does the importance differ?

 ## 3. AusCERT security bulletins

+It's recommended you complete this exercise in pairs or small groups.
+Security Bulletins are sometimes not easy to understand, at first glance, but by sharing ideas and comparing your understanding with other students, you should be able to complete the questions in this section.

 [AusCERT][auscert] is a non-profit organisation that provides advice on cybersecurity threats and vulnerabilities.
 Some of its information is publicly